Alcan Land Port of Entry

 Community impact

-The Alcan LPOE is the only land crossing between Interior Alaska and Canada that operates year-round.
+The Alcan LPOE is the only land crossing between interior Alaska and Canada that operates year-round.
 Before 2014, U.S. Customs and Border Protection processed about 1,000 trucks yearly, but in more recent years, it’s been over 6,000.
 These commercial trucks bring crucial goods to Interior Alaskans.